 At the core of our culture is a set of values that bring out the best in our people.
-These are GROW: Greatness, Results, Optimism and What's next?
+These are growth, innovation, courage and collaboration.

 We are continually developing new ways for our people to be recognised – both by the company and by each other.
 We believe that recognition brings out the best in our people and that they should be rewarded for the terrific work they do.